natcl/node-red-contrib-ramp/README.md

-# node-red-contrib-template
+# node-red-contrib-ramp

-A template you can fork to quickly start working on a Node-RED node.
+A Node-RED node that creates a timed ramp between numbers or arrays.